noumanqodix-cmd/project104/replit.md

 ### Technical Implementations
 The backend is an Express.js server developed with TypeScript, handling JSON requests/responses with CORS support.
 It integrates with Vite for HMR and serves static files in production.
 Replit Auth (OpenID Connect) is used for authentication, integrating with Passport.js for session management.
 PostgreSQL is the primary database, accessed via Drizzle ORM.

-**Timezone-Safe Date Handling**: The application uses a timezone-agnostic approach for workout scheduling.
-The `scheduledDate` column stores pure calendar dates (YYYY-MM-DD) as PostgreSQL DATE type.
-All date parsing and formatting is centralized in `shared/dateUtils.ts`, which provides timezone-safe helpers (`parseLocalDate()`, `formatLocalDate()`, comparison utilities) used consistently across frontend and backend.
-The `parseLocalDate()` helper interprets YYYY-MM-DD strings in the user's local timezone, avoiding UTC conversion bugs.
-Date formatting always uses local Date components instead of ISO string conversion.
-This centralized approach ensures workouts display correctly regardless of timezone and prevents duplicate helper implementations.
+**Timezone-Safe Date Handling**: The application uses a dual approach for date/time handling:
+- **Calendar Dates (scheduledDate)**: Stored as YYYY-MM-DD strings using PostgreSQL DATE type.
+All parsing and formatting is centralized in `shared/dateUtils.ts`, which provides timezone-safe helpers (`parseLocalDate()`, `formatLocalDate()`, comparison utilities).
+These interpret dates in the user's local timezone, avoiding UTC conversion bugs.
+- **Completion Timestamps (sessionDate)**: Stored in UTC as full timestamps for consistency across timezones.
+The backend and logs display UTC time, which is standard practice for server-side timestamps.
+- **Workout Completion Status**: The `completed` field uses numeric values (0 or 1) consistently across all session types to ensure proper status detection on the home page.

 ### Feature Specifications
 - **Data Model**: The database schema includes Users, Fitness Assessments, an Exercise Database, Workout Programs (with history tracking), and Performance Tracking.
 Workout sessions are pre-generated with `scheduledDate` values, and session types (`workoutType`, `sessionType`) are clearly defined for data integrity.
 A date-based archival system archives completed or skipped sessions when the date changes, maintaining a clean workout queue while keeping status visible for the current day.